 Don’t forget to finish the letter by including your full name, phone number, and address so the social worker on this file can follow up with you if they have questions about anything you addressed in your letter.

-Writing an adoption reference letter may seem like a daunting task, but it’s a small thing you can do for this family that will help them make their dreams a reality.
+Writing a reference letter for adoption home study may seem like a daunting task, but it’s a small thing you can do for this family that will help them make their dreams a reality.

 Madeline Miller is a writer at Best Essay Writing Services.
 She writes about parenting and education.